 Students pursuing the Master of Public Administration program who are non-profit, government organization, city, county, federal, or other U.S. government employees and have an undergraduate GPA of 3.2 or higher are eligible for a tuition award.
-The award is equal to \$483.50 per credit off the published tuition rate.
+The award is equal to \$498 per credit off the published tuition rate.

-Students pursuing any HCBE master's degree, certificate, or non-degree programs who are non-profit, government organization, city, county, federal, or other U.S. government employees who do not meet the GPA threshold of 3.1 may be eligible for a 20% discount from the stated tuition rate.
-This is equal to a \$193.40 discount per credit hour.
+Students pursuing any HCBE master's degree, certificate, or non-degree programs who are non-profit, government organization, city, county, federal, or other U.S. government employees are eligible for an award of \$199.20 per credit off the published tuition rate.